charmplusplus/charm/doc/projections/manual.rst

 (cool - low utilization) to bright red (hot - high utilization) to represent utilization.

-You may manually update the frames by using the “:math:`<<`” or “:math:`>>`” buttons to visualize the preceding or next frames respectively.
-The “Auto” button toggles automatic animation given the desired refresh rate.
+You may manually update the frames by using the "<<" or ">>" buttons to visualize the preceding or next frames respectively.
+The "Auto" button toggles automatic animation given the desired refresh rate.

-The “Frame Refresh Delay” field allows you to select the real time delay between frames.
+The "Frame Refresh Delay" field allows you to select the real time delay between frames.
 It is a time-based field (see section :numref:`sec::misc` for special features in using time-based fields).